ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 #### 3) Run the Front End

 Start another terminal and go into the Virtual-Assistant .... etc folder, and run `cd ios-app`.
+You should have 3 terminals at this point.

 Now, run `npm start`.
 You should see something nice and pretty pop up with a QR code.
 On your Camera app, use the QR code to open the Expo Go application, and you should see the app running.